jay-Anonymous/NdovuBlockchainApp/docs/contracts/using-for.rst

     pragma solidity ^0.8.13;

     struct Data { mapping(uint => bool) flags; }
-    // Now we attach functions to the type.
+    // Now we bind functions to the type.
-    // The attached functions can be used throughout the rest of the module.
+    // The bound functions can be used throughout the rest of the module.
     // If you import the module, you have to
     // repeat the using directive there, for example as
     //   import "flags.sol" as Flags;